-- Club members not on probation will go ahead (on the waiting list) of members on probation (be they Senior or Associate) in the order of berth request date (receiving the official berth and storage request form).
+- Club members not on probation (have been members for more than one year) will go ahead (on the waiting list) of members on probation (have been members for less than one year), be they Senior or Associate, in the order of berth request date (receiving the official berth and storage request form).

 - Senior Members not on probation go ahead (on the waiting list) of Associate members not on probation.
 Associate members not on probation may upgrade to Senior to move up the list or to prevent Senior Members from going ahead of them.